-Black Women's Women's Athletic
+Black Women's Coalition Women's Athletic Council

-Coalition Council
+Broad Recognition Women's

-Circle of Women Women's
+Circle of Women Empowerment at Yale

-Dimensions Empowerment at Yal

-Girl Up Yale Women's Leadership Initiative at Yale
+Dimensions Women's Leadership Initiative at Yale and more

-Reproductive Justice initiative at Tale

-Action League (RALY) and more
+Reproductive Justice Action League (RALY)

 Office of LGBTQ Resources

 The Office of LGBTQ Resources works to create a visible LGBTQ community that includes students, faculty, and staff with a wide variety of life experiences.
 It sponsors and host events, meets one-on-one with students, and supports the student-run LGBTQ Co-op.